17 March 2020

 Beer lovers who restrict gluten from their diet have more choice than ever.
 Gluten free beers are becoming more available, with a wide variety of styles now on the market.
 As awareness rises about the prevalence of wheat allergies brewers have been meeting this demand, resulting in ever-more gluten free products being developed and beers being launched.
 Bellfield Brewery and First Chop are both excellent examples of British breweries who brew exclusively gluten free beers.
 The award-winning Bellfield was the first craft brewery dedicated to gluten free in the UK.
 Setup by two friends with a coeliac diagnosis, their mission is to create great tasting beer that everyone can drink.
 They are continually adapting their range with future plans to expand all beer styles from lagers and ales right through to porters and stouts.
 All their recipes are designed in-house too!
 First chop too, take care great to remove gluten throughout the brewing process and have a wide variety of styles in their assortment.
 Proof that beer does not need gluten to be delicious!

-Gluten and brewing
+Gluten free brewing

 Barley malt, a dry, germinated and heated form of barley is the main ingredient in almost all beer.
 Despite the gluten naturally reducing at each stage of thr brewing process; malting, mashing, boiling and fermenting, the end product still contains some of the gluten protein.
 This too is important to note if you are coeliac and your health is impacted by any traces of gluten.